Home » Veggie cake recipes » The Original Veggie Cakes Recipe

 Variations and substitutions

-You can use gluten-free flour instead of regular all purpose flour.
-However, because they vary quite a bit by brand, you may need to adjust the amount slightly to get your desired texture.
+• Make them gluten free – You can use gluten-free flour instead of regular all purpose flour.
+Because all GF flours are not the same, you may need to adjust the amount slightly to get your desired texture.
+You could also use chickpea flour, oat flour, or other alternatives to wheat flour.

-Add in a teaspoon or two of any dried herbs or spices that you like to give them a different flavor.
+• Add a little spice – Add in couple of teaspoons of dried herbs or a spice blend, like my homemade taco seasoning, to give them a different flavor.

 Helpful tools and equipment